Mission and History

 - Developing workshops for artists, teachers and dance individuals on many areas of dance, business/administration and subjects of interest to members;

-- Information on dance through our quarterly newsletter and weekly e-news bulletins, as well as our website which includes extensive event calendars delivering information on dance activity across the province as well as our notice board (jobs, dance opprortunities, etc).
+- Information on dance through our weekly e-news bulletins, as well as our (mobile accessible) website which includes extensive event calendars delivering information on dance activity across the province as well as our notice board (jobs, dance opprortunities, etc).